Semi Permanent Lashes Best Practises

 Firstly, it’s essential to keep your treatment bed clean and suitable for each and every client.
 To do this, we recommend to:

 - Layer the bed with towels, followed by a clean couch roll, which will be replaced for each client.
 The towels don’t need to be replaced for each client.

 - Secondly, it’s important to be able to dispose of your waste without touching the bin itself during the procedure, a non hand operated bin is best.
 These are very cost-effective and are also more visually appealing.

 - Whilst you are preparing for your client, your tweezers should be in the process of being sanitised.
 We recommend preparing the micro wands ready for priming the eyelashes at this point and then arranging the under eye gel pads or micro tape, and not before to ensure no dirt/bacteria gets into them.

-Firstly it’s important your client continues to keep their eyes closed until you are happy for them to open.
-Once you have completed applying the eyelashes, and they under eye pads are removed its best to keep your client updated, reminding them to keep their eyes closed until further instructed.
+Firstly, it’s important your client continues to keep their eyes closed until you are happy for them to open.
+Once you have completed applying the eyelashes, and the under eye pads are removed, it is best to keep your client updated, reminding them to keep their eyes closed until further instructed.

 After your client has seen their lashes and is satisfied, it's necessary to give your clients a card stating on how to properly care and maintain their eyelash extensions.
 It is a great idea rather than just informing them, as most clients forget!

 These cards can be purchased, alternately below is one made by falseeyelashes.co.uk that is printable!
 Giving your clients everything they need to know in order to have long-lasting, full falsies!